Natural Treatments for Dealing With Dandruff

 Natural External Treatments for Dandruff

 The following herbs can be used as a tonic for reducing fungal infections on a topical basis.
-Extracts of these herbs or a several drops of their essential oils dissolved in aloe vera gel or witch hazel can greatly relieve the symptoms of itching and flaking in dandruff.
+Extracts of these herbs or several drops of their essential oils dissolved in aloe vera gel or witch hazel can greatly relieve the symptoms of itching and flaking in dandruff.
 Tea tree oil is particularly effective against fungal and bacterial infections.

 Grapefruit Seed Extract